 EDGAR Server Log

-The EDGAR Server Log data series was originally based on our forthcoming Journal of Behavioral Finance paper ("The Use of EDGAR Filings by Investors", available here).
+The EDGAR Server Log data series was originally based on our 2017 Journal of Behavioral Finance paper ("The Use of EDGAR Filings by Investors", available here).
 Please read the section "The EDGAR Server Log" for additional details.
 We have updated and extended the data series in the files provided on this website.

 Web servers maintain a log of all page requests.
 For each request, a typical server will log the client IP address, timestamp of the request, and page requested, in addition to a few other qualifying items.
 Most servers automatically create a log of all activity, usually recorded in a file using the Common Log Format (or some extension of that) endorsed by the World Wide Web Consortium (W3C).